Corporate Governance Report

 The Personnel Committee discusses human resources principles for the Group.
 The members of the Personnel Committee are Andrea Kocsis (Chair), Wulf von Schimmelmann (Deputy Chair), Thomas Koczelnik and Roland Oetker.

 The Mediation Committee carries out the duties assigned to it pursuant to the Mitbestimmungsgesetz (MitbestG – German Co-determination Act).
 The members of the Mediation Committee are Wulf von Schimmelmann (Chair), Andrea Kocsis (Deputy Chair), Rolf Bauermeister and Roland Oetker.

-- The candidate proposals of the Supervisory Board to the General Meeting for the election of Supervisory Board members shall be made in the interest of the enterprise only.
-Within this framework, the Supervisory Board aims to ensure that on the entire Supervisory Board the share of independent members of the Supervisory Board within the meaning of section 5.4.2 of the German Corporate Governance Code shall be at least 75 % and the share of female representation in the year 2015 shall be 30 %.
+- The candidates proposed by the Supervisory Board to the AGM for election as Supervisory Board members must be made purely in the interests of the company.
+Subject to this requirement, the Supervisory Board aims to ensure that the independent Supervisory Board members as defined in number 5.4.2 of the German Corporate Governance Code comprise at least 75 % of the Supervisory Board and that at least 30 % of the Supervisory Board members are women.

 - The company’s international activities are already adequately reflected in the composition of the Supervisory Board.
 The Supervisory Board aims to maintain this and will therefore, in future proposals to the AGM, consider candidates whose origin, education or professional experience equip them with international knowledge and experience.

 - Conflicts of interest affecting Supervisory Board members are an obstacle to providing independent and efficient advice to, and supervision of, the Board of Management.
 The Supervisory Board will decide how to deal with potential or actual conflicts of interest on a case-by-case basis, in accordance with the law and giving due consideration to the German Corporate Governance Code.